Bank Fraud Investigation: How It Works, Timeline & Process

 2. Not reimburse the customer

 In rare cases, the bank may choose not to reimburse the customer.
-This typically only occurs if the bank has concluded—or strongly suspects—that the customer was somehow involved in the suspicious activity or is somehow at fault for it occurring.
-This could have happened if the customer filed a false report, participated in the alleged fraud, or somehow compromised their account’s security.
+This typically only occurs if the bank fraud investigation concludes or strongly suspects that the customer was somehow involved in the suspicious activity or is somehow at fault for it occurring.
+This could be the case if the customer filed a false report, participated in the alleged fraud, or somehow compromised their account’s security.
+At this point, the customer would have to legally pursue the fraudster themselves to recoup their losses.

 3. Absorb the costs